-Individual grant proposals should be in the range of \$50,000 to \$100,000.
+Individual grant proposals should be in the range of \$50,000 to \$100,000 for a two-year project.
 Applications above that range will be considered with substantial justification.
 It is the intent of the Foundation to award more than one grant each year, providing up to a total of \$200,000 for all projects.
 Thus, proposals that request less than \$100,000 are more likely to be favorably viewed, allowing us to fund more than one project.